Machine Learning eResearch Platform (MLeRP)

 They need an interactive environment so they can develop and debug their algorithms and the algorithms, but still need access to high powered acceleration so they can process their dataset.
 At the same time we want to improve utilisation of the hardware so that we can serve more users and reduce wait times.

-The MLeRP environment creates a middle ground that has the interactivity of a notebook with the power of a HPC environment that can share valuable resources between other users while code isn’t being executed.
+The MLeRP environment creates a middle ground that has the interactivity of a notebook with the power of a cluster environment that can share valuable resources between other users while code isn’t being executed.

 We provide users with CPU based Jupyter notebook sessions capable of basic analysis, with the ability to interactively send jobs to a SLURM queue for GPU or parallelised CPU acceleration through Dask.